sparkgeo/stac-fastapi-indexed/README.md

 New development work will be required to support STAC catalogs with frequent, incremental, or unpredictable updates.
 In principle there is no reason that the indexer could not support change detection and the ability to add, update, or remove only affected data.
 This process would likely be complicated by the addition or removal of queryable or sortable fields after the initial indexer run.

 There is an open question regarding how the API should handle data updates during normal operation.
 There is no limit on how much time can pass between a client receiving a multi-page response with a `next` or `previous` paging link and when it accesses those links.
 It is possible for the set matching the initial request to change during a client's paging.
 The size of the set or its order could change between pages, creating inconsistency.
 If a request includes queryable or sortable properties it is possible that one or more fields are no longer queryable or sortable following an update, likely resulting in an error.
 The STAC API specification does not define expected behaviour in data update scenarios and [this question](https://github.com/radiantearth/stac-api-spec/issues/453) on the subject is unanswered at the time of writing.

-### Root Catalog

-The STAC specification supports the possibility of nested catalogs.
-However, popular STAC API implementations assume a single root catalog with a simple hierarchical arrangement:
-- Catalog
-    - Collection
-        - Items
-    - Collection
-        - Items

-This approach is pragmatic and is believed to address the majority of STAC API client needs.
-In the pursuit of rapid progress and limited complexity this project has so far made no effort to support nested catalog.
-In principle it is believed to be possible.
-Development of this capability may be expensive and should ideally be driven by a clear and reasonable need.